-You should configure AM to sign and/or encrypt stateless sessions and authentication sessions for security reasons.
-As decrypting and verifying the session may be an expensive operation to perform on each request, AM caches the decrypt sequence in memory to improve performance.
+You should configure AM to sign and/or encrypt client-based sessions and authentication sessions for security reasons.
+As decrypting and verifying the session may be an expensive operation to perform on each request, AM caches 1 the decrypt sequence in memory to improve performance.

-For more information about configuring stateless session security, see "Configuring Stateless Session Cookie Security".
+For more information about configuring client-based security, see "Configuring Client-Based Session and Authentication Session Security".